Peace negotiations in the Russo-Ukrainian war (2022–present): Putin's peace terms and ceasefire proposals (October 2023–June 2024)

 The New York Times reported in December 2023 that Putin had been signaling through intermediaries since at least September 2022 that "he is open to a ceasefire that freezes the fighting along the current lines"; a former senior Russian official told the Times that Putin "is willing to stop at the current positions" but is "not willing to retreat one meter."
-In January 2024, U.S. president Joe Biden and his national security advisor Jake Sullivan privately rejected a proposal from Putin for a ceasefire in the war; Sullivan told Putin's foreign policy adviser Yuri Ushakov that the United States would only discuss a ceasefire with Ukraine's participation.
+In January 2024, US president Joe Biden and his national security advisor Jake Sullivan privately rejected a proposal from Putin for a ceasefire in the war; Sullivan told Putin's foreign policy adviser Yuri Ushakov that the United States would only discuss a ceasefire with Ukraine's participation.
 Putin's proposal reportedly involved a freeze along the current front lines that allowed Russia to keep occupied territory; Russia denied that Putin had secretly proposed a ceasefire.
 Zelenskyy said he does not feel pressure from allies to agree to a ceasefire and said "any frozen conflict [with Russia] will eventually reignite".
 Another meeting to discuss Ukraine's peace formula was held in Davos at the World Economic Forum, with delegates from 83 nations.